Control in the Presence of Manipulators: Cooperative and Competitive Cases: Introduction

 Our main contributions are as follows.

-Building on the existing notions of control and manipulation, we give natural definitions that capture our cooperative and competitive notions as problems whose computational complexity can be studied.
-We note how existing hardness results for control and manipulation are, or are not, inherited by our problems.
-We prove upper bounds on our problems.
-For the competitive case, some of these are as high as $\npnp$, $\conpnp$, and $\conpnpnp$.
+\begin{itemize} \item Building on the existing notions of control and manipulation, we give natural definitions that capture our cooperative and competitive notions as problems whose computational complexity can be studied, and we note how existing hardness results for control and manipulation are, or are not, inherited by our problems.

+\item We prove upper bounds on our problems.
+For the competitive case, these are as high as $\npnp$, $\conpnp$, and $\conpnpnp$, with the notable exception of the case of deleting voters in the ``chair-first'' setting, which is in coDP, i.e., it is the union of an \np\ set and a \conp\ set.

-Those are very high levels of complexity.
-Yet they are tight: We show that there are election systems (having p-time winner problems) for which most of those high bounds have matching lower bounds, yielding completeness for those classes.
+\item Despite how high those upper bounds are, we show that there are election systems (having polynomial-time winner problems) for which most of those high bounds have matching lower bounds, yielding completeness for those classes.

-The fact that the upper bounds are tight does not mean that those high complexity levels hold for every election system having a p-time winner problem.
-Indeed, we show that that is not the case.
-In particular, for the important election systems approval and plurality, we show that the complexity of control in the presence of manipulators, whether cooperative or competitive, falls far below those upper bounds, even falling as low as polynomial time.
+\item For the important election systems approval, Condorcet, and plurality, we show that the complexity of control in the presence of manipulators, whether cooperative or competitive, can be much lower than those upper bounds, even falling as low as polynomial time.
+Many of the proofs of these cases involve novel approaches--- approaches very different than those used in the case of control without manipulators (see, e.g., the proof of Theorem~\ref{thm:con-m+ccpc}).

+\item We obtain results, for election systems satisfying versions---called WARP and unique-WARP---of the weak axiom of revealed preferences, on the complexity of control by runoff partitioning of candidates.

+The general theme of those results is that the combinatorial explosion that causes many partition-related candidate-control problems to be NP-complete can never exist for election systems that satisfy certain nice properties, such as WARP and unique-WARP\@.
+In particular, we will show that such properties can change the challenge facing the chair (of a control problem) from that of needing to worry about every partition to just that of checking one very simple partition.
+From this, polynomial-time control algorithms immediately follow, as we will see.

+The reason that this is interesting is that it is not applying just to one particular system, but rather is noting that some nice behavioral properties themselves ensure the simplicity of certain candidate-partition control problems for \emph{all} systems having the properties.

-We also obtain cases, for veto (Theorem~\ref{t:veto-surprise}) and Borda (Theorem~\ref{t:borda-surprise}) elections, where competitive control-plus-manipulation is variously easier or harder than one might expect from the separate control and manipulation cases.
+\item We also obtain cases, for veto (Theorem~\ref{t:veto-surprise}) and Borda (Theorem~\ref{t:borda-surprise}) elections, where competitive control-plus-manipulation is variously easier or harder than one might expect from the separate control and manipulation cases.